dbohdan/structured-text-tools/README.md

 * [csvquote](https://github.com/dbro/csvquote) **—** Transform CSV to and from a format processable with [awk-like](#awk-like) tools.
 * [csvtk](https://github.com/shenwei356/csvtk) **—** Search, sample, cut, join, transpose, and sort CSV/TSV files.
 Rename columns.
 Replace fields and generate new fiends from existing fields.
 Plot data as vector or raster histograms and box, line, and scatter plots.
 Convert CSV to Markdown.
 Convert XLSX to CSV.
 Split XLSX sheets.
 * [CSVtoTable](https://github.com/vividvilla/csvtotable) **—** Convert CSV to a searchable and sortable HTML table.
 * [dasel](https://github.com/TomWright/dasel) **—** Query and update data structures from the command line.
-Comparable to jq/yq but supports JSON, TOML, YAML, and XML.
+Comparable to jq/yq but supports CSV, JSON, TOML, YAML, and XML.
 Static binaries available for releases.
 * [eBay's TSV utilities](https://github.com/eBay/tsv-utils) **—** Filtering, statistics, sampling, joins and other operations on TSV files.
 High performance, especially good for large datasets.
 Written in D.
 * [frawk](https://github.com/ezrosent/frawk) **—** a Rust implementation of a language partially compatible with AWK that supports [parallelism](https://github.com/ezrosent/frawk/blob/master/info/parallelism.md) and CSV input and output. frawk is an awk-derived language with a CSV mode for input and for output.
 * [GoAWK](https://github.com/benhoyt/goawk) **—** a cross-platform implementation of awk with added support for CSV.
 The project provides binaries for many platforms, including Windows.
 GoAWK is an awk implementation that adds a CSV mode for input and for output.